 * Don’t smoke.
 Smoking during and after menopause increases risk of cardiovascular disease, emphysema and edema.
 It ages you 5 times faster than a non-smoker, as nicotine affects the glands and organs responsible for oestrogen production post menopause.
 Please quit.

 * Exercise.
 Moderate physical activity such as cycling, walking, dancing or weight lifting are all great for keeping the blood flowing and circulation healthy.
 Our skin needs proper oxygenation for a healthy complexion and without exercise our skin ages fast.

 *Vaginal health in menopause also changes and many women suffer with a condition called vaginal dryness and atrophy.
-This extremely painful condition can lead to chronic vaginal infections, repeated bladder infections, irritation and a loss of libido.
-Our internal skin cells change due to a decline in estrogen and it’s important to know there is help.
+This extremely painful condition can lead to chronic vaginal infections and repeated bladder infections, due to a decline in estrogen.
 Often a localised bio-identical oestrogen can help recover the damaged tissue and help heal the delicate micro-flora.
 Vaginal suppositories with hyaluronic acid can also hydrate and help rebuild the thinning vaginal tissue.
 Omega 7, listed below as a supplement can also help heal delicate mucosa of the vaginal tissue.